Manjushamk/OnlineMarketPlace-Java-DesignPatterns/README.txt

 	% sh MakeClientView.sh

 			--- or ---
-	% javac MarketPlaceView.java
-	% java -Djava.security.policy=policy MarketPlaceView
+	% java -Djava.security.policy=policy  MarketPlaceClientController

 7. In the second instance, you will get a menu for selecting 1.
-Login or 2.
-Register User
+User or 2.
+Admin
-		> For 1.Login - Enter User Id: mkottala
+		> For 1.User - Enter Id: mkottala
 					   Enter password : mkottala
-		> For 2.Register User - User Name: Manjusha
+		> For 2.Admin - Enter Id: manju
-								User Id: manju
-								Enter Password: manju
+					    Enter password : manju
+				> For the admin a menu appears to select the actions 1.Add Items 2.Delete Items
+																	 3.Update Items
+																	 4.Browse Items
+				 Enter an option.

 9. terminate RMI registry by entering command in server instance of putty:
  % fg